 If your marriage is ending and you are worried that your spouse is going to fight you for custody of your children, it is critically important to seek legal advice as soon as possible.
 Early intervention by a lawyer with experience handling child custody disputes can make a big difference in how the child custody determination is eventually resolved.

-Memphis divorce lawyer Charles Rich has more than 30 years' experience handling divorces and child custody disputes for Memphis-area residents.
+Memphis divorce lawyer Charles Rich has more than 40 years’ experience handling divorces and child custody disputes for Memphis-area residents.
 We offer free and confidential initial consultations.
-Contact our office today to schedule an appointment.

 In a child custody battle, it is important to get frank and practical advice about the likely outcome.
 We are able to give our clients the benefit of Mr. Rich’s decades of legal experience by providing an honest evaluation of our clients’ chances for success in a custody dispute.